jonnonz1/nz-statute-book/acts/public/2003/motor-vehicle-sales-act-2003.md

   (a) identifying any person who sells more than 6 motor vehicles during a specified period; and (b) determining whether or not that person is, or should be, a banned person or registered as a motor vehicle trader under this Act.

-### 123 Ministry of Transport must supply vehicle registration information to Registrar
+### 123 Registrar of Motor Vehicles must supply vehicle registration information to Registrar
-(1) The Secretary for Transport, or any person authorised by the Secretary, must supply to the Registrar any vehicle registration information for the time being held under the Transport (Vehicle and Driver Registration and Licensing) Act 1986 at the time and at the intervals agreed to between the Secretary and the Registrar.
+(1) The Registrar of Motor Vehicles, or any person authorised by that Registrar, must supply to the Registrar any vehicle registration information for the time being held under Part 17 of the Land Transport Act 1998 at the time and at the intervals agreed between the Registrar of Motor Vehicles and the Registrar.
-(2) On receiving information from the Ministry of Transport under this section, the Registrar may cause a comparison of that information to be made with the information held in the register.
+(2) On receiving information from the Registrar of Motor Vehicles under this section, the Registrar may cause a comparison of that information to be made with the information held in the register.

 **Inspection**